MAF-DAP/Advent_2020/README.md

 <h2>Day 18: Operation Order</h2>
 - Part 1: Calculate the result of arithmetic strings from left to right (no order of operations).
 No issues other than I ran into the MinGW 64 bit weirdness again
 <p> - Part 2: Now evaluate with addition being the highest priority operation.
-I stored the values and operations in an array and went through the array.
+I stored the values and operations in an array and went through the array twice (first for addition and the second for multiplication).
 No issues